 Sinus trouble: consider the causes

-Sinus ailments are not only a burden for springtime sufferers, they can be a challenge for doctors, too, especially as patients and doctors alike are on high alert for warning signs of a possible COVID-19 infection.
+Sinusitis ailments are not only a burden for allergy sufferers, they can be a challenge for doctors, too, especially as patients and doctors alike are on high alert for warning signs of a possible COVID-19 infection.
 Three of the most common causes of sinus symptoms are allergies, viral infections and bacterial infections.
 But these can be tough to tell apart because of overlapping symptoms.

 The lowdown on stressed sinuses

 A flare-up of seasonal allergies, called hay fever, causes stuffy noses and irritated sinuses.
 But allergy sufferers will notice mainly that they have a runny (and sometimes itchy) nose with clear output and itchy, watery eyes.
-Their symptoms are also often tied to certain times of year and specific allergens like animal dander, dust or pollen.
+Their symptoms are also often tied to certain times of year and specific allergens like animal dander, dust, pollen or mold.

 If you’re plugged up with thick mucus that’s green or yellow, you could have an infection.
 Sinus infections—whether caused by bacteria or a virus—can also bring along other symptoms like mild headache, fatigue, weakness or a cough.
 Viruses are far more likely to be the cause of sinus infections.
 Certain symptoms increase the probably of bacterial sinusitis: